lifufkd/ChatWave/README.md

 ## ❤️ Contributing

 You can help by testing, opening issues, or contributing code.
-Also check out our frontend repo ChatWave Web
+Also check out our frontend repo [ChatWave Web](https://github.com/lifufkd/chatwave-web)

 ## 📜 License
 Distributed under the GPLv3 License.
-See [LICENSE⁠](https://github.com/lifufkd/ChatWave/blob/main/LICENSE) for more information.
+See [LICENSE](https://github.com/lifufkd/ChatWave/blob/main/LICENSE) for more information.